-Students are required to maintain an active Florida Pharmacy Intern License throughout all three years of the curriculum and should be prepared to present proof of such license when requested by a preceptor.
-For non-federal out of state rotations, the student is required to obtain an intern license for that specific state.
+Students must maintain an active Florida Pharmacy Intern License throughout all three years of the curriculum and should be prepared to present proof of such license when requested by a preceptor.
+For non- federal out-of-state rotations, the student must obtain an intern license for that state.
 For federal out of state rotations, the student must inquire with the preceptor to see if licensing within the state of the facility is needed.
-Florida intern applications will be completed during new student Orientation.
+Florida intern applications will be completed during the new student Orientation.